Period room

 A period room is a display that represents the interior design and decorative art of a particular historical social setting usually in a museum.
 Though it may incorporate elements of an individual real room that once existed somewhere, it is usually by its nature a composite and fictional piece.
 Period rooms at encyclopedic museums may represent different countries and cultures, while those at historic house museums may represent different eras of the same structure.
-As with the glamorization of luxury in costume drama, this can be considered as a conservative genre that traditionally privileges Eurocentric elite views.
+As with the glamorization of luxury in costume drama, this can be considered a conservative genre that traditionally privileges Eurocentric elite views.

 In the 21st century, the focus has shifted toward using period rooms in new ways or in diversifying them.